Rink, Marmer part ways

 Marmer added that she has received a tremendous amount of support and wants to thank everyone for doing so.

 "I have received an amazing amount of community support and I'm so appreciative for all the phone calls, emails, letters, and overall encouragement.
+For me, it really validates the work I've done and reinforces that I have made a positive impact on many people's lives during my tenure as Executive Director of the Riley Rink at Hunter Park," she said.

 In her time at Riley Rink, Marmer helped to create programs such as Camp Freeze, New England Hockey Academy for high school boys and high school girls, Riley Rink Hockey Academy, International Hockey Camps, and Connections, which is a program designed to provide opportunities for adaptive physical fitness and leisure activities for the special needs population of the Northshire area.